nodeshift-archived/node-rpm/README.md

 Just note also that major sections in the spec file also use % but they are no macros as they do not use the define keyword.

+Pathes are listed using:

+    Patch1: nodejs-disable-gyp-deps.patch

+And then applied using the patch directive `%patch':

+    %patch1 -p1

 #### RPM build directories
 This directory is created in `/root/rpmbuild` and has the following subdirectories:

-* BUILD    this is where RPM builds the software
+* BUILD      this is where RPM builds node
 * RPMS       where the binary RPM are stored after being created
 * SOURCES    where we place the sources
 * SPECS      where spec file should be placed
 * SRPMS      where the source RPM are stored after being created
+* BUILDROOT  a staging area that looks like the final installation directory